crustio/crust-wiki/docs/storageUserGuide.md

 1. Click on "Fetch My Orders";
    ![order2](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/storage/fetch1.png)

-2. Choose the account and data source (Developers can develop their own data sources and [submit applications](https://github.com/crustio/crust-apps/issues/new) for review.
+2. Choose the account and data source (Developers can develop their data sources and [submit applications](https://github.com/crustio/crust-apps/issues/new) for review.
 Data sources that are approved will be displayed in the data source list for users to access.);
    ![pich_source](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/storage/pick_source1.png)

 3. Click "Confirm".
 The orders of the selected account will appear in the order list.